adjtomo/seisflows/docs/getting_started_chinook.rst

 need to follow the instructions on
 `writing your own system-subclass <https://seisflows.readthedocs.io/en/devel/extending.html>`__

+Here we overwrite some default parameters to set up the base modules for our
+workflow:

 .. code:: bash

     seisflows par system chinook  # chinook system interface